controlorigins/documents/README.md

 6. Create a pull request (PR) from your branch to this repository.
 7. Wait for a review and approval from a repository maintainer.

-By contributing to this repository, you agree that all files you create or modify remain the property of the company.
+By contributing to this repository, you agree that all files you create or modify remain the property of Control Origins.

 ## License